Bure is a prison near Norwich in Norfolk for men convicted of a sex offence.

 Keep in touch with someone at Bure

-Residents do not have phones in their rooms so they will always need to call you rather than you call them.
+Prisoners do not have phones in their rooms so they will always need to call you rather than you call them.

 They can phone anyone named and approved on their list of friends and family.
 This list is checked by security when they first arrive so it may take a few days before they are able to call.

-Residents can call you as many times a day as they like (depending on their phone credit), but each call is limited to 15 minutes.
+Prisoners can call you as many times a day as they like (depending on their phone credit), but each call is limited to 15 minutes.
 They also have to wait 15 minutes to call again.
 They can call throughout the day until 6:45pm in the week and 5pm on weekends.

 You can also exchange voicemails using the Prison Voicemail service.